zhangshengjie/ionic-docs/docs/angular/storage.md

 ---
-previousText: 'Testing'
-previousUrl: '/docs/angular/testing'
-nextText: 'Performance'
-nextUrl: '/docs/angular/performance'
+title: Data Storage
+sidebar_label: Storage
 ---

-# Data Storage

 There are variety of options available for storing data within an Ionic app.